alertflex/altprobe/README.md

 ## Support

-Please [open an issue on GitHub](https://github.com/olegzhr/altprobe/issues), if you'd like to report a bug or request a feature
+Please [open an issue on GitHub](https://github.com/olegzhr/altprobe/issues), if you'd like to report a bug or request a feature.

-## Old version of Altprobe

-Previous version of altprobe (single package with support Ntop nProbe, ZeroMQ as sources and output to MySQL) is available under branch ``old_version``
+Have a question or need tech support, please send an email to address: info@alertflex.org